kevinlim17/kevinlim17/README.md

 ### Service
 - 2021.03 - 2027.02: Undergraduate of Kyung-Hee University, Department of Computer Science and Engineering
 - 2022.02 - 2022.12: Vice president of Kyung-Hee Univ.
-CSE Academic Club, D.Com.
+CSE Academic Club, D.Com
-- 2022.09 - 2023.02: Director of Android Development in 3rd Term of University Makers Challenge at Kyung-Hee Univ.
+- 2022.09 - 2023.02: Director of Android Development in 3rd Term of University Makers Challenge at Kyung-Hee Univ

 ### More Info